 Also, bamboos are notoriously difficult to identify.
 There are thousands of varieties, and most of them look pretty similar.
 Even nurseries get them mixed up, especially those that don’t specialize in bamboos.
 And it might take a few years for you to realize that your friendly clumper was really a pathological runner in disguise.
 We highly recommend sourcing your bamboo from a nursery that specializes in bamboo.

 There’s an old saying about bamboo: The first year in sleeps, the second year it creeps, and the third year it leaps.
-Do not underestimate the eastern wisdom!
+Do not underestimate the Eastern wisdom!
 In the first couple seasons, your bamboo might look like it’s clumping.
-But once that underground network of rhizome roots gets a foothold, it can become a unstoppable force of nature.
-And by the third year you may find yourself inundated with renegade bamboo shoots.
+But once that underground network of rhizome roots gets a foothold, it can become an unstoppable force of nature.
+And by the third year, you may find yourself inundated with renegade bamboo shoots.